 My husband stepped out of the car, a smile on his face, happy to be finished with work for the weekend.
 I breathed a sigh of relief.
 Time to tackle the to-do list!
 Time to be productive!
 Together we could do twice the work!

-He never made it inside.
+He didn't make it inside.
 Instead, the kids gleefully ran out to him, clutching at his legs and squealing happily.
 From behind his back appeared a box full of chalk.
 "Let's play!"

 I admit, my jaw almost hit the floor.
 "The NERVE!
 How could he be so....soooo!!!!
 So...."